staslev/LeetCode-refactored/arrays/ContainsDuplicate.md

 }
 ```

-Note that `allMatch` may not beyond the first element that yields `false`, short circuit style.
+Note that `allMatch` may not be executed after the first element that yields `false`, short circuit style.